Metal and Wood Coffee Table

 Session 1 – Project WEST – Metal and Wood Coffee Table

-This is Session 2 – Project WEST.
-The crazy idea I’m working on where I work with a welding student to build a welded steel piece we can give away as a fundraising item, where everyone involved benefits.
+This is Session 2 – Project WEST, the crazy idea I’m working on where I work with a welding student to build a welded steel piece we can give away as a fundraiser piece, where everyone involved benefits.

-You can help us!
-To ensure this project can continue in the future is to just read along and share it with someone you think would love it.
+A real way you can help with our build and ensure this project can continue in the future is to just read along and share it with someone you think would love it.

 We need to just buy new material and go with the plan already drawn out by Jen Woodhouse.